pnp/PnP/Solutions/PowerShell.Commands/readme.md

 **Remove-SPOContentTypeFromList** | Removes an existing content type from a list **Set-SPODefaultContentTypeToList** | Sets the default content type to use for a list

-Examples (Note: The associated content type in the example is the "Welcome Page" built in content type)

 ```powershell
 Remove-SPOContentTypeFromList -List "Title of list" -ContentType "Name of content type"
 ```